crystal-ball/eslint-config-eloquence/README.md

 This is an open source project that welcomes and appreciates contributions from everyone 🎉. <br /> Please read the [Code of Conduct](./CODE_OF_CONDUCT.md) and [Contributing](./.github/CONTRIBUTING.md) guides to get started.

+## Thank You!

+- The base ESLint rules for this project began with the Airbnb ESLint configuration and have evolved to the current rule definitions.

 <!-- Links -->